How to Install WordPress on Localhost: A Step-by-Step Guide

 Now that WordPress is installed on localhost, you can start building your site.
 Here are some tips to help you manage your local WordPress installation:

-• Accessing your site: Go to localhost/mywebsite in your browser to view your site.
+in your browser to view your site. - Accessing the dashboard: Go to

-• Backing up your site: Since your site is local, you should regularly back up your WordPress files and database.
+to log in to the WordPress dashboard. - Backing up your site: Since your site is local, you should regularly back up your WordPress files and database.
 You can use plugins like UpdraftPlus to help with backups.

-• Moving to a live server: When you’re ready to take your site live, you can easily move it from localhost to a web server using plugins like Duplicator or manually exporting your database and files.
+- Moving to a live server: When you’re ready to take your site live, you can easily move it from localhost to a web server using plugins like Duplicator or manually exporting your database and files.

 Troubleshooting Common Issues